Siikakala/Tracon-Info-TV/INSTALL.md

 Then chmod 777 these directories: files, application/logs and application/cache.
 If these folders does not exist yet, create them.
 All other files needs to be world-readable and folders accessible.

-Then, edit the .htaccess-file and change the rewrite-base according to relative url, and last line to SetEnv KOHANA_ENV PRODUCTION.
+Then, edit the .htaccess-file and change the rewrite-base according to relative url, and last line to `SetEnv KOHANA_ENV PRODUCTION`.
 The system is coded so that you can switch between development and production systems just by changing that one word.
 Save and close the file.
 Related to that, open application/bootstrap.php.
 Edit line 74 according to your documentroot-folder.
 Also, edit line 117 if your relative url is something else than / in production.

 Ok, now the filesystem is a-ok, so we can move on to the database.